concord-consortium/lara/README.md

 * Provide a `_lightweight.html.haml` partial within that view directory (for showing the Embeddable within an InteractivePage)
 * Provide a `_author.html.haml` partial as well (for editing the Embeddable)
 * Add the Embeddable's name as a string to the the `SUPPORTED_EMBEDDABLES` constant in `config/initializers/embeddables.rb`.
+* There may be additional steps needed if the Embeddable is a question (i.e. it prompts the user for some kind of response which needs to be saved).
+Note `LightweightActivity#questions` for example.

+## History

+This application was developed as a standalone version of the original code developed for the [Lightweight Activities Plugin.](https://github.com/concord-consortium/lightweight-activities-plugin).
+Much of the code (including this README) has been migrated directly from that plugin.